Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Proposed Method

 \subsubsection{Bidirectionality}

-To enhance Mamba's ability to preserve historical information in a longer range, we generalize by introducing two mamba blocks, one to capture forward temporal dynamics and another for backward temporal dynamics.
-This addresses the limitation of SSMs forgetting past information at longer lengths \cite{hippo} by focusing both on recent and past information.
-We note that this kind of idea is not novel as similar ideas have already been proposed for long short-term memory networks (LSTMs) and others \cite{bilstm}.
+To enhance Mamba's ability to preserve historical information over a longer time range, we generalize by introducing two Mamba blocks: one to capture forward temporal dynamics and another to capture backward temporal dynamics.
+This addresses the limitation of SSMs, which forget past information at longer horizons \cite{hippo}, by focusing on both recent and past information.
+We note that this kind of idea is not novel, as similar ideas have already been proposed for long short-term memory networks (LSTMs) and others \cite{bilstm}.
 The Mamba model does not have this functionality because it was designed for language tasks where the goal is to auto-regressively predict the next token in a left-to-right fashion.
-However, in this fMRI application, one is more interested in learning from the temporal dynamics to predict behavior scores, and because this is not a model for real-time use, bidirectionality allows for a more predictive model in this offline context.
+However, in this fMRI application, one is more interested in learning from temporal dynamics to predict behavior scores, and because this is not a model for real-time use, bidirectionality enables a more predictive model in this offline context.